IBM-Cloud/openwhisk-visionapp/README.md

-# Vision App - イメージのタグ付けとフェイスディテクションをIBM Cloud(Bluemix)で作成するサンプルiOSアプリケーション
+# Vision App - a sample iOS app for image tagging and face detection built with IBM Bluemix OpenWhisk

-Vision Appは、自動でイメージにタグを付けて顔認識をする、サンプルiOSアプリケーションです。 これらの仕組みは、IBM visual recognitionテクノロジーが使用されています。
+Vision App is a sample iOS application to automatically tag images and detect faces by using IBM visual recognition technologies.

-写真を撮るか、既存の画像を選択し、アプリケーションでタグのリストを作成し、画像内の人物、建物、オブジェクトを検出します。結果はインターネットで共有できます。
+Take a photo or select an existing picture, let the application generate a list of tags and detect people, buildings, objects in the picture.
+Share the results with your network.

 <img src="xdocs/ios-simulator-screenshot.png" width="150"/> <img src="xdocs/ios-simulator-results.png" width="150"/> <img src="xdocs/ios-simulator-results-place.png" width="150"/>

 ## Overview

- IBM Cloud(Bluemix)で作成するこのアプリは以下の機能を使用します:
+ Built using IBM Bluemix, the application uses:
   * Watson Visual Recognition
   * OpenWhisk
   * Cloudant